VTimofeenko/confluence_poster/README.md

 **General Options**:

-* `--version`: Show version and exit
+* `--version`: Show version and exit.
 * `--config PATH`: The file containing configuration.
 If not specified - config.toml from the same directory is used  [default: config.toml]
 * `--page-title TEXT`: Override page title from config.
 Applicable if there is only one page.
 * `--parent-page-title TEXT`: Provide a parent title to search for.
 Applicable if there is only one page.
+* `--page-file PATH`: Provide the path to the file containing page text.
+Allows passing '-' to read from stdin.
 * `--password TEXT`: Supply the password in command line.  [env var: CONFLUENCE_PASSWORD]
 * `--force`: Force overwrite the pages.
 Skips all checks for different author of the updated page.
-To set for individual pages you can specify field 'force_overwrite' in config
+To set for individual pages you can specify field 'force_overwrite' in config.
 * `--force-create`: Disable prompts to create pages.
 Script could still prompt for a parent page.
 * `--minor-edit`: Do not notify watchers of pages updates.
 Not enabled by default.
 * `--report`: Print report at the end of the run.
 Not enabled by default.
 * `--debug`: Enable debug logging.
 Not enabled by default.
+* `--quiet`: Suppresses certain output.
 * `--install-completion`: Install completion for the current shell.
 * `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
 * `--help`: Show this message and exit.